This is the latest upgrade to my 2WD e-Bike Conversion System.

-In This video, I show you how the system works and its working parts:
+In this short video, I show you how the system works and point out its working parts.
+This is a much older model I used to ride:

 Here, I'm riding my 2WD eBike near my job site at moderate speed: